CORE-GATECH-GROUP/serpent-tools/docs/examples/ResultsReader.rst

 Conclusion
 ----------

-The |resReader| is capable of reading and storing all the data from the SERPENT ``_res.m`` file.
-Upon reading, the reader creates custom |homogUniv| objects that are responsible for storing the universe related data.
+The |ResultsReader| is capable of reading and storing all the data from the SERPENT ``_res.m`` file.
+Upon reading, the reader creates custom |HomogUniv| objects that are responsible for storing the universe related data.
 In addition, |metadata| and |resdata| are stored on the reader.
 These objects also have a handy |getUniv| method for quick analysis of results corresponding to a specific universe and time point.
-Use of the
-:class:`~serpentTool.settings.rc` settings control object allows increased control over the data selected from the output file.
+Use of the |rc| settings control object allows increased control over the data selected from the output file.

 References